 Theatre of Narration

-There is a tradition in Rajasthan, India, and possibly elsewhere too, called par or pard or pata, which illustrates the story with tapestry-like painted or embroidered cloths which can be very beautiful, and may be uncovered or unrolled progressively with the story.
+Perhaps the best known forms of traditional storytelling are those accompanied by a scroll painting, like the Pattachitra of Odisha, or the tradition in Rajasthan, India, called par or pard or pata, which illustrates the story with tapestry-like painted or embroidered cloths which can be very beautiful, and may be uncovered or unrolled progressively with the story.
 See Resources below for more description, and also the entry on Iran, for the related Pardehdari tradition.

 A ... tradition in India is that of rural storytelling associated with ritual paintings.
 Pabuji’s Phad and Debnarayan Phad, for instance, are large cloth paintings in Rajasthan, wherein tales of heroism are depicted.
 These are supposed to ward off pestilent diseases.
 Yam Pat in Bihar is another instance of a pictorial tale, describing life after death, connected with mourning rituals.